mozilla/moz-l10n/README.md

 ```

 Dataclasses defining the library's representation of a messages and resources,
-with messages as either as a single-pattern `PatternMessage`,
+with messages either as a single-pattern `PatternMessage`,
 or as a `SelectMessage` with one or more selectors and multiple variant patterns.

 ### moz.l10n.paths.L10nConfigPaths